 Tabled documents, because they are part of the records of the Senate, automatically become public and receive the protection of parliamentary privilege.

 The Senate Table Office is responsible for the safe keeping of all tabled documents.
 This responsibility includes recording, indexing and archiving.
-Copies of most documents are made available to senators to assist them in their parliamentary duties.
-Documents are also made available to the public, on request.
-Increasingly, documents tabled in the Senate are being made available online.
+Hard copies are available to senators upon request, to assist them in their parliamentary duties.
+Documents tabled in the Senate are made available online on the Tabled Papers register as soon as possible after tabling.

 For assistance with any of the matters covered by this guide, government senators or their staff should contact the Clerk Assistant (Table), on extension 3020 or firstname.lastname@example.org; and non-government senators or their staff should contact the Clerk Assistant (Procedure), on extension 3380 or email@example.com.